Why Baby Boomers Need Sex Education

 With the increase in older people dating (often due to later divorce or death of a partner), many older

 people are now having unprotected sex.
-As a result, the increase of sexually transmitted infections (STIs)
+As a result, the increase in sexually transmitted infections (STIs)

 for older people is skyrocketing.